Peter Khalil: Professional life

 After graduating from ANU, Khalil joined the Department of Defence as a strategic defence policy analyst.
 In 2003 he was seconded to the Coalition Provisional Authority (CPA) in Iraq, a body established by the US-led coalition forces during the Iraq War to govern the country after the removal of Saddam Hussein.
 He was appointed as the CPA's director of national security policy, reporting to CPA leader Paul Bremer and other CPA officials.
 Khalil lived in the Republican Palace, Baghdad, with his role including "providing advice on counter-terrorism and counter-insurgency, negotiating with Iraqi political leaders and working to rebuild Iraqi government ministries".
 As an Arabic speaker he met frequently with Iraqis, where he "made an effort to meet tribal leaders and religious leaders, academics and professionals as well as average people around the country to get their views".

 Khalil returned to Australia in May 2004 and transferred to the Department of Foreign Affairs and Trade as assistant director of Iraq policy.
 In October 2004 he moved to New York City to take up an appointment as a visiting fellow with the Brookings Institution, working under fellow Australian expatriate Martin Indyk as part of the Project on U.S. Relations with the Islamic World within the Saban Center for Middle East Policy.
 After a year he moved to the Eurasia Group.

 In February 2007, Khalil was appointed as principal national security adviser to opposition leader Kevin Rudd.
 He continued to work for Rudd after he became prime minister following the 2007 federal election, later moving to the office of defence minister Joel Fitzgibbon in 2008 as a senior adviser.
 On the issue of asylum seekers coming to Australia, reports from the US Embassy in 2009 show that Khalil actively advised Rudd to "calmly and rationally put the issue in perspective", specifically "that there were about 60,000 cases of visa over-stayers per year, while only 1000 asylum seekers entered Australian waters by boat by that stage in 2009".
-While working at the Brookings Institution, Khalil was an informant for the Embassy of the United States about internal Labor Party disputes surrounding refugee policy.
+While working at the Brookings Institution, Khalil was a protected informant for the Embassy of the United States about internal Labor Party disputes surrounding refugee policy.

 After leaving his role as a parliamentary adviser, Khalil joined lobbying firm Hawker Britton as an associate.
 In 2012 he was appointed as director of strategy and communications for the Special Broadcasting Service (SBS).
 He was also appointed to the Victorian Multicultural Commission in 2015, and was an Adjunct Associate Professor at the University of Sydney Centre for International Security.